siddhartha-komodo/slate/source/includes/_005-outline-for-new-developers.md

 [Read this documentation first to get the basic idea](#asset-chain-parameters).

-Once you understand the concept, you can add in asset-chain tricks -- like making your asset chain's consensus mechanism [a mix between Proof of Work and Proof of Stake](#ac_staked).
+Once you understand the concept, you can test a few asset-chain tricks -- like making your asset chain's consensus mechanism [a mix between Proof of Work and Proof of Stake](#ac_staked).

 Or, you could make your asset chain suitable for a rapid mining period, followed by complete blockchain disposal.
 Use parameters such as [`ac_end`](#ac_end), [`ac_reward`](#ac_reward), [`ac_decay`](#ac_decay), and [`ac_perc`](#ac_perc) for this effect.

 ## Discover CC Smart Contracts

 Now you should be ready to head into smart contract territory.

+Smart contracts on Komodo are a bit different (and we think a bit better, too, but we're admittedly biased).
+If you need to catch the general idea, read the section, [Smart Contract Overview](#smart-contracts-overview).

 First, you must create an asset chain that has the [ac_cc runtime parameter properly enabled](#ac_cc).